 Warner Loop, Crooked River Grasslands

-While many of the trails near Gray Butte are too muddy to ride in the winter without damaging them, the 12.5-mile Warner Loop Trail offers excellent winter footing.
+While the higher-elevation trails near Gray Butte are too muddy to ride in the winter without damaging them, the 12.5-mile Warner Loop Trail offers excellent winter footing.
 This Crooked River Grasslands trail runs across sagebrush and bunchgrass flats, with nice views of Gray Butte, Pine Ridge, Haystack Butte, and Grizzly Mountain.
 The hilly section on the west end of the trail provides views of Haystack Reservoir as well.
-You can access the Warner Loop Trail from either Cyrus Horse Camp or the Scales Corral Trailhead, off Laurel Lane north of Redmond.

 Henderson Flat OHV Area, Crooked River Grasslands

-The Henderson Flat OHV Area is a good place to ride in winter, because it’s closed to all motorized use from December 1 to March 31.
+The Henderson Flat OHV Area is a good place to ride in winter, because it’s closed to motorized use from December 1 to March 31.
 The trails circle several buttes, run through the ravines that separate the buttes, and travel across the surrounding grasslands.
-You can access the trails from the Trail Crossing Corral Trailhead at the end of Park Lane, off Hwy.
-97 north of Redmond.